readthedocs/blog/theme-release-110.rst

 ---------------------------

-Visually, we have a couple of small tweaks that most people won't notice unless we mention them here 😇 The general strategy of the theme is to avoid breaking stuff, and that also goes for the visual parts.
+Visually, we have a couple of small tweaks that most people won't notice unless we mention them here 😇 The objective of 1.1 release is to maintain backwards compatibility, and that also goes for the visual parts.

 * The ``<kbd>`` tag now has a nicer styling.
-* Breadcrumb styling has been updated
+* Breadcrumb styling has been updated.
 * Table cells with multiple paragraphs now have a correct formatting.
-* Definition lists rendered correctly in API docs
+* Definition lists rendered correctly in API docs.
-* Issues with citation rendering and styling fixed
+* Issues with citation rendering and styling fixed.
-* Long URLs break into several lines instead of overflowing
+* Long URLs break into several lines instead of overflowing.

 .. image:: img/sphinx-rtd-theme-110-screenshot1.png
    :width: 30%